Wastewater treatment plant parameters

 • The first one will be used to know the initial quantity in O2

 The degradation of organic pollutants by micro-organisms, or self-purification, consumes oxygen.
-It is this decrease in oxygen in the environment that is measured by the BOD5.
+It is this decrease in oxygen in the environment that is measured by BOD5.

 Suspended solids

-Total nitrogen Kjeldhal NTK or NK
+Total Kjeldahl Nitrogen TKN or NK

 Organic nitrogen is a component of living cells (amino acids, proteins) while ammoniacal nitrogen NH4+ comes from :